

 Income test keyboard_arrow_up

-To meet the income test, you need to show your gross (pre-tax) income does NOT exceed $6,000 during the same four-week period used for the need to work test.
-This means, on average, you should earn no more than $1,500 per week before taxes.
+To meet the Income Test, you must show that your gross (pre-tax) income does not exceed $6,146.80 during the same four-week period used for the Need to Work test.

 Receipt of other support keyboard_arrow_up